-Work environments lacking in psychosocial safety and wellness not only affect individual workers’ state of being, but also the success of the organisation.
-In addition to business prosperity, employers have legal responsibilities under the model WHS Act and health care duties regarding the management of workplace mental and psychosocial risk factors.
+In addition to business prosperity, employers have legal responsibilities under the model WHS Act and health care duties to manage workplace mental and psychosocial risk factors.

 Benefits of a Psychosocially Safe Workplace

 It makes good business sense to ensure the psychosocial wellbeing of a workplace – for the health and wellness of individual employees and the organisation as a whole.
-Work environments that lack psychosocial safety and wellbeing are prone to low staff retention rates, unplanned absences and sick leave, presenteeism, poor work quality and lost productivity.
-Employers that develop and engage strategies for mental and psychosocial health in their workplaces see benefits such as:
+Work environments that lack psychosocial safety and wellbeing often see low staff retention rates, more unplanned absences and sick leave, presenteeism, poor work quality and lost productivity.
+Employers that develop and engage strategies for mental and psychosocial health in their workplaces benefit from:

 - Improved productivity;